Dead algae but pool still cloudy?

 Stop here if OCLT fails

 If your FC drops more than 1 ppm overnight, the algae isn't dead yet.
-Maintain SLAM FC until OCLT passes — usually another 1–3 days.
-See the full SLAM process.
+Hold FC at shock level until OCLT passes — usually another 1–3 days.
+See the full shock-and-hold process.

 The clearing process